Samsung/tizen-docs/docs/application/dotnet/get-started/overview.md

 -   [NUI .NET application](nui/quickstart.md)

     NUI is a rich GUI library used for creating two-dimensional or three-dimensional applications.
-    These applications are run on a range of Tizen devices, such as mobile devices, TVs, and wearables.
+    These applications run on a wide range of Tizen devices, such as mobile devices, TVs, and wearables.